UniversalDependencies/docs/_yo/index.md

 ## Tokenization and Word Segmentation

 * Following most tokenization patterns, words are delimited by whitespace.
 Generally, words are  delimited by whitespace or punctuation except:
-  * Hyphenated words that cannot be correctly annotated when split (níhìn-ín) are not split.
+  * Hyphenated words that cannot be correctly annotated when split _(níhìn-ín)_ are not split.
-  * Multiword tokens are not used in Yorùbá; "what you see is what you tokenize".
+  * Multiword tokens are not used in Yorùbá; “what you see is what you tokenize”.
 Contractions are not undone for words that can be correctly assigned a category.

 ## Morphology